Friday 27 June 1941

 In the Army Group North sector, Adolf Hitler has directed the leading panzer elements of Field Marshal von Leeb's forces to consolidate their positions while the infantry catches up.
 This includes reinforcing the small bridgehead across the Dvina River secured by German commandos at Daugavpils.
 German 18th Army advancing along the coast takes the port of Liepaja.

-In the Army Group South sector, German 17th Army continues advancing toward Lvov.
+In the Army Group South sector, the German 17th Army continues advancing toward Lviv.
 Advance elements of the German 11th Panzer Division reach Ostrog, which is 30 km behind Soviet lines.
 However, the main story is the frantic Soviet effort to stop or blunt the German advance.

 A Soviet counterattack against the advancing 1st Panzer Group from both north and south continues at the Battle of Brody.
 The Soviet 9th, 19th, and 8th Mechanized Corps are involved, but the Soviet attacks are uncoordinated and self-supporting.
 Some of the Soviet attacks miss the fast-moving panzers and instead hit the following German 6th Army's 297th Infantry Division.